 The strength and ingenuity of the American economy over the last hundred years means that the U.S. stock market is home to many of the best companies in the world.
 Until Asia catches up over the next few decades, the U.S. will arguably remain the most attractive equities market for investors everywhere.

-If you also plan to invest in the U.S., then the five brokerages we highlighted would be your best options, especially when compared to the excessive fees charged by many Singapore brokerages.
+If you also plan to invest in the U.S., then the six brokerages we highlighted would be your best options, especially when compared to the excessive fees charged by many Singapore brokerages.